workvivo/public/Unwired-users/One-time-passcode/README.md

 ## Quick Start

+Quickly start experimenting with the unwired users API by using one of the following sample code.

-You do **not** need to create a new key pair to run the sample code—keys are already provided and registered with `unwired.workvivo.red`.
+You do **not** need to create a new key pair to run the sample code; keys are already provided and registered with the `unwired.workvivo.red` environment.
 **However, for your own Workvivo environments, you must generate and register your own key pair.**

 > **Security Note:**